modxcms/ampify/README.md

 This mode has the advantage of being able to include and exclude Resources from having an AMP view.

-However, it has the disadvantage that Resources with duplicate aliases, _even those in different Contexts or with different parent Resources_, may not render an AMP view correctly, and the URIs for the AMP views will not respect the full alias path.
-These issues are really only of concern if the System Setting `use_alias_path` is enabled.
+However, it has the disadvantage that AMP views will be rendered at a different URI than the canonical.
+At the minimum, the Context's base_url will be prefixed, for example: `/amp/resource-alias.html` versus `/resource-alias.html`

 ### Param Mode